deusExMac/CURE-Clustering/README.md

 source CURE.R

-By default, CURE.yaml file wil be loaded when execution starts.
+By default, CURE.config file wil be loaded when execution starts.

 # Configuration settings in yaml file